rfigurelli/Darwin-to-Design/Darwin_to_Design_White_Paper_v1_0.md

 ## 7  Use Cases

-The **Darwin to Design** framework offers a flexible foundation for application in diverse domains, from evolutionary biology to ethics, AI, education, and governance.
+The **From Darwin to Design** framework offers a flexible foundation for application in diverse domains, from evolutionary biology to ethics, AI, education, and governance.
 Below are practical contexts where the model enables new strategies for understanding and influencing evolutionary outcomes:

 * **Human Societal Evolution:** Apply the framework to track cultural maturity, guide ethical policymaking, and foster long-term planetary thinking across sciences, ethics, and exploration.
 * **Animal Behavior and Intelligence:** Study leadership and decision-making patterns in intelligent animal species to understand non-genetic evolution and emergent group wisdom.